Thousands protest across Poland against curbs on abortion access | Law-Order

 Thousands protest across Poland against curbs on abortion access

-Carrying banners that read, "You have blood on your hands" and "This is War", thousands gathered near the house of Jaroslaw Kaczynski, the ruling Law and Justice (PiS) party leader, in an affluent Warsaw neighbourhood.
-For the second night running, a cordon of police clad in riot gear blocked them from reaching his house, using loudspeakers asking protesters to disperse and respect restrictions on public gathering.
+Carrying banners that read, "This is War" and "1.5-metres from my uterus", thousands gathered near the house of Jaroslaw Kaczynski, the ruling nationalist Law and Justice (PiS) party leader, in an affluent Warsaw neighbourhood.
+For the second night running, a cordon of police clad in riot gear blocked them from reaching his house, using loudspeakers to ask protesters to disperse and respect restrictions on public gathering.

-Marchers played the "Imperial March" from Star Wars as well as Italian partisan song "Bella Ciao" and Beyonce's "Run the World (Girls)" as they walked for kilometers (miles) through Warsaw.
+Marchers, most of them wearing masks, played the "Imperial March" from Star Wars as well as Italian partisan song "Bella Ciao" and Beyonce's "Run the World (Girls)".
 "I was initially scared but I figured, too bad if I catch the coronavirus.
-I'm scared for my daughter, but I think we don't have a choice.
-Someone took this away from us against our will," said Emilia Gwiazda, 46, who attended protests in Warsaw.
+I'm scared for my daughter, but I think we don't have a choice," said Emilia Gwiazda, 46, who attended protests in Warsaw.

+COVID RESTRICTIONS In Warsaw, the protest spilled across the city late into the evening, with some walking more than 10 kilometres (6.21 miles) from Kaczynski's house towards government buildings in the centre which was lined with police vans flashing their lights.

-More protests were planned for Monday, following a tightening of pandemic restrictions due to come into force on Saturday and including a ban on public gathering by more than five people.
-On Friday, public gatherings were officially capped at 10.
-Poland will also close restaurants and bars from Saturday, Prime Minister Mateusz Morawiecki said, after new coronavirus infections hit a daily record of more than 13,600 on Friday.
+More protests were planned for Monday.
+From Saturday, more restrictions to curb the spread of the virus are due to come into force, including a two-week shutdown of restaurants and bars, after new coronavirus infections hit a daily record of more than 13,600 on Friday.

 Protesters in Warsaw launched flares but the demonstrations were largely peaceful, unlike on Thursday when some threw stones and the police used pepper spray.
 PiS lawmakers welcomed the Constitutional Tribunal's decision but rejected accusations by the opposition that it had influenced it.